A Thriving Technology Cluster

 New Jersey Advantages

-- Thanks in part to an extensive and highly advanced high-speed fiber optic network, New Jersey is ranked 3rd in broadband communications and 2nd for business R&D investment in the nation.
+- Thanks in part to an extensive and highly advanced high-speed fiber optic network, New Jersey is ranked 6th State in the U.S. for Broadband Communications and 2nd for business R&D investment in the nation.
 The State’s incentive grants, workforce training grants and tax exemptions make it an attractive place to create or retain jobs or relocate a business.

 - A well-educated workforce offers a deep talent pool for high-tech industries.